Binary de Bruijn Sequences via Zech's Logarithms: Spanning Trees

 \subsection{Constructing Enough Number of Spanning Trees}

-When $n$ is large or $t$ is a large valid divisor of $2^n-1$, building $\mG$ completely is possible but very often unnecessary and consumes too much resources.
+When $n$ or a valid $t$ is large, building $\mG$ completely is possible but very often unnecessary and consumes too much resources.
 It is desirable to find just enough Zech's logarithms to identify a required number of spanning trees.
 Since there is a unique pair that joins $[\0]$ and $[\u_0]$ into one cycle, our focus is on the set of nonzero cycles $\{[\u_i] : i \in \bbra{0,t-1}\}$.

 Let $j=a_1 \cdot t +a_2$.
 If $\tau_n(j)= b_1 \cdot t +b_2$ with $a_2,b_2 \in \bbra{0,t-1}$, then $[\u_{a_2}]$ and $[\u_{b_2}]$ are adjacent.
 They are joined into one cycle by the conjugate pair

 with $\varphi(\alpha^{a_2})$ the initial state of $\u_{a_2}$ and $\varphi(\alpha^{b_2})$ that of $\u_{b_2}$.
 We continue the process by identifying some conjugate pair(s) between enough pairs of adjacent cycles until all of the cycles in $\Omega(f(x))$ can be joined.